Nadwey/NadGreg/README.md

 - [ ] Good season system, information on screen
 - [ ] More Nature!11!
 - [ ] More quests or something
-- [ ] Finish rebranding (GregTech Community Pack Modern will obviously be credited)
+- [ ] Finish rebranding (Authors of GregTech Community Pack Modern will obviously be credited)
     - [ ] Name
     - [ ] Logo
     - [ ] Title Screen?